stolostron/rhacm-docs/manage_cluster/cloud_conn_gke.md

 6. Select a namespace for your cloud connection from the list.

-  **Tip:** It might be beneficial to create a namespace specifically to host your cloud connections, for both convenience and security.
+  **Tip:** Create a namespace specifically to host your cloud connections, for both convenience and security.

 7. Add your *Google Cloud Platform Project ID* for your GCP account.
 Log in to [GCP](https://console.cloud.google.com/apis/credentials/serviceaccountkey) to retrieve your settings.